-Parkes was announced as the first Special Activation Precinct (SAP).
+Parkes is the first Special Activation Precinct (the Precinct).

-The SAP takes advantage of business development opportunities and employment growth offered by the east-west rail line and the Inland Rail project.
-The area of the Parkes SAP is focused around the Inland Rail and the National Logistics Hub.
+The Parkes precinct takes advantage of business development opportunities and employment growth offered by the east-west rail line and the Inland Rail project.
+The area is focused around the Inland Rail and the National Logistics Hub.

-The results of the technical studies formed an evidence base for the Parkes SAP draft Master Plan.
+The results of the technical studies and community feedback helped inform the development of the Parkes precinct draft Master Plan.

-The Regional Growth NSW Development Corporation is responsible for the delivery of the Parkes SAP in line with the Activation Precincts SEPP and the Parkes Master Plan.
+The Regional Growth NSW Development Corporation is responsible for the delivery of the Parkes precinct in line with the Precincts-Regional SEPP and the Parkes master plan.